yelicoder/pluralsight_unit_testing_in_angular/README.md

 ]

 In general, whatever in the component's constructor need be mocked

+In Angular unit test, the ngOnInit method is never directly called.
+Instead fixture.detecChanges() is called to trigger the life cycle events.

 You can create a fake child component using the same selector as the real child component